GP2F: Cross-Domain Graph Prompting with Adaptive Fusion of Pre-trained Graph Neural Networks: Experiments

 \subsection{Scalability on Large-Scale Datasets (RQ4)}

 We evaluate the applicability of \texttt{GP2F} on large-scale graph datasets by conducting experiments on \textit{ogbn-arxiv} and \textit{ogbn-products} with standard data splits~\cite{arxiv-products}.
 We adopt a sampling strategy during training and evaluation due to the large data scale.
+Specifically, for each node, we sample 20 neighbors at each layer, corresponding to 2-hop neighborhood sampling for our two-layer GCN.
 The results show that \texttt{GP2F} maintains stable performance on these large-scale datasets and consistently outperforms baselines.